What is Female Genital Mutilation?

 Type 3: Excision of part or all of the external genitalia and stitching together of the exposed walls of the labia majora, leaving only a small hole (typically less than 5cm) to permit the passage of urine and vaginal secretions.
 This hole may need extending at the time of the menarche and often before first intercourse.

 Female genital mutilation is a widespread practice that is carried out on young girls between the ages of 5 and 10 years, and in some countries on grown women as well.
-Unlike male circumcision, female circumcision is not a Religious obligation required by Islam, Christianity, or any of the other known religions; The practice is nevertheless a cultural tradition.
-It is practiced mainly in Africa and in some Asian countries.
-At one time it is said to have even existed in Europe before it was abolished in that continent some centuries ago.
+Unlike male circumcision, female circumcision is not a religious obligation required by Islam, Christianity, or any of the other known religions; The practice is nevertheless a cultural tradition.
+It is

 In recent years because of immigration and population movements, the practice is emerging among refugee populations in Europe and North America where the medical and obstetrical complications that mutilated women and girls are seeking treatment for is causing a lot of concern among health-care providers in Western countries.
 This concern is expressed through the constant attention FGM receives from international health and human rights organizations as well as from the world media.